emonetlab/emonetlab/README.md

 -  Neuroscience publications data is located in `_data/publications-neuro.yml`.
 -  Microbiology publications data is located in `_data/publications-micro.yml`.
+-  PDFs for papers or supp. info. files should be stored in `assets/papers/`.

-  - ***Note:** the "Everything" publications page populates automatically by combining data from both files.*
+***Note:** the "Everything" publications page populates automatically by combining data from both files.*

 Example entry for a new publication: